JoaoP-Rodrigues/DataExploration_TaxiTrip/README.md

-# dataSprint Teste
- Repository from test to conquer a job in Data Sprints
+# Data Exploration - Taxi Trip - New York

 # This is a project with the objective of Exploratory Data Analysis
-The DataBase for this project are datas from taxi trips in the New York city in 2009 to 2012 years.
+The DataBase for this project are datas from taxi trips in the New York city from 2009 to 2012 years.

 ___________________________________________________________________________